 - 3.1.
-The CITY is responsible for issuing permits pursuant to applicable laws and regulations and providing them to the STATE. - 3.2.
+The CITY is responsible for funding and constructing certain elements of the PROJECT, as described in Exhibit A. - 3.2.
+The CITY is responsible for issuing permits pursuant to applicable laws and regulations and providing them to the STATE. - 3.3.
 The CITY will prepare communications plans for CITY projects to complement the STATE's communications plan for the PROJECT in order to communicate with the public in a coordinated way about CITY projects occurring at the same time as the PROJECT.